 How to Baste Your Quilt Straight

 I have a confession...
-I'm not a fan of basting quilts and I don't consider myself very good at it.
-I am frequently frustrated.
-The main problem being the quilt slowly shifts and becomes crooked as a baste it.
-I think it's straight, but by the time it's all basted one end can be an inch or two off from the top which can cause major problems.
+I'm wasn't a fan of basting quilts and I used to be frequently frustrated.
+The main problem being the quilt slowly shifted and became crooked as I basted it.
+I would think it was straight, but by the time it was all basted one end would be an inch or two off from the top, which can cause major problems.

-I had this striped backing which I really wanted to use on the all woven quilt top.
-But would I get it on straight?
+I had striped backing which I really wanted to use on this all woven quilt top.
+But I didn't have the confidence I could get it on straight.

 Whenever I am in the US and have a striped backing I just send my quilt off to my very talented quilter.
 She does the work of loading the quilt and making sure everything is straight.
 But when I am in India, I do all my quilting myself.
-So it was time to learn.
+So it was time to learn to figure this out myself because my quilter wasn't going to get me out of this.

 Before when I was basting my quilts I would try and center the quilt top in the middle of the batting and backing.
 This is hard to do with such a large object.
-This also meant I would think I had centered it and in reality I had the quilt on mostly straight.
-I stopped doing this method.
+This also meant I would think I had centered it and in reality I had the quilt on mostly straight, but not quite all the way straight.

-Now, I line up the backing, batting and quilt top all across the top making sure the quilt top is centered and is about 2 inches from the top of the backing and batting.
+Now, I line up the backing, batting and quilt top all across the top making sure the quilt top is about 2 inches from the top of the backing and batting.
+While smoothing out the layers I make sure that the quilt top is lined up straight with the top and has plenty of extra batting and backing down the edges.

 You can see above the lines on my backing are perpendicular with the binding fabric.